 The George Floyd and Black Lives Matter protests are by no means the first instance of widespread debate over commemoration.
 In the US, the removal of Confederate memorials, alongside those dedicated to Christopher Columbus, have proven controversial.
 As slavery and racism have been increasingly condemned, so have monuments that appear to glorify ideologies that were responsible for the deaths of hundreds of thousands of innocent people during the slave trade.
 During the past few weeks, the principles of slavery have led to the removal of dozens of monuments worldwide.

 Black Lives Matter supporters toppled a statue of slave trader Edward Colston in Bristol, UK.
 This garnered much attention, with Labour leader Keir Starmer admitting that the statue should have been removed long ago.
 Much criticism in previous years was directed towards the statue’s plaque which underplayed Colston’s role in the slave trade.

-However, the statue will not be replaced, but moved to a museum.
-The controversy stemming from removing statues has less to do with supporting racism and more to do with the politics surrounding public monuments; what many have called ‘the removal of history’.
+However, the statue will not be replaced but moved to a museum.
+The controversy stemming from removing statues has less to do with supporting racism and more to do with the politics surrounding public monuments; what some consider the removal of history.

 Of over 4,000 adults surveyed in a YouGov poll, 53% agreed that Colston’s statue should have been removed (although only 13% agreed with the toppling).
 Sadiq Khan has said that he will review all of London’s slavery monuments following events in Bristol, arguing that London’s links to slavery “should be taken down”.
 Khan has already removed a statue of merchant and slaver Robert Milligan, who helped construct the West India Docks in London.